Veneel77/Mobile-Price-Classification-using-SKlearn-Custom-Script-in-Sagemaker/README.md

+Project Title: Mobile Price Classification using AWS SageMaker (SKlearn Custom Script)

+Description:
+This project showcases the end-to-end process of building, training, and deploying a machine learning model for classifying mobile phone price ranges using AWS SageMaker.
+The workflow includes data preprocessing, feature selection, model training with a custom scikit-learn script, and evaluation.
+The goal is to predict the price category of mobile phones based on various features such as battery power, RAM, screen size, and more.
+This project demonstrates how to leverage SageMaker’s managed infrastructure for scalable ML model development and deployment.

+Prerequisites

 Before starting, make sure you have the following set up:

 AWS Account: You need an AWS account with administrative access.